Remain true to our original aspiration and keep our mission firmly in mind: Educational campaign

-On 13 May 2019, Xi chaired a meeting of the CCP Politburo and decided to carry out the “remain true to our original aspiration and keep our mission firmly in mind” themed education activities in two batches from June 2019, with a focus on leading cadres at the county and department level and above.
-At the “remain true to our original aspiration and keep our mission firmly in mind” themed education work conference held on May 31, the Central Leading Group for the "Remain True to Our Original Aspiration and Keep Our Mission Firmly in Mind" Thematic Education made its debut, with Wang Huning, a member of the Politburo Standing Committee and first-ranking secretary of the CCP Secretariat, as the group leader.
+On 13 May 2019, Xi chaired a meeting of the CCP Politburo and decided to carry out the "remain true to our original aspiration and keep our mission firmly in mind" themed education activities in two batches from June 2019, with a focus on leading cadres at the county and department level and above.
+Xi called to "study and implement" Xi Jinping Thought with "the specific goals of gaining theoretical learning and being baptized in ideology and politics".
+At the "remain true to our original aspiration and keep our mission firmly in mind" themed education work conference held on 31 May, the Central Leading Group for the "Remain True to Our Original Aspiration and Keep Our Mission Firmly in Mind" Thematic Education made its debut, with Wang Huning, a member of the Politburo Standing Committee and first-ranking secretary of the CCP Secretariat, as the group leader.
 The official themes of the campaign included striving to avoid formalism and bureaucracy, educating and guiding Party members and cadres to bear in mind the Party's purpose, adhering to the ideological line of seeking truth from facts, establishing a correct view of political achievements, work hard and changing work styles, and integrating learning, education, investigation, research, problem-finding, and rectification and implementation throughout the entire process.